British India liner Domala bombed in English Channel, killing 100 people.

 The Dutch take supreme command of all allied forces in Southwest Pacific.

 The battle of the Bismarck Sea opens Northeast of New Guinea.
-A Japanese convoy is attacked by USAAF B25 bombers, which sink 12 ships.

 Germans begin a withdrawal from Tunisia, Africa.

 The center of Berlin is bombed by the RAF.
 Some 900 tons of bombs are dropped in a half hour.